Technical Note: Vendor-Specific Approach for Standardized Uptake Value Calculation: Methods

-In metabolic PET imaging, the most common Units (0054, 1001) value is BQML.
-For this unit, Siemens, Philips, and GE agree that when the Decay Correction (0054, 1102) is set to ADMIN all images are decay-corrected to the tracer injection time \(t_i\).
-This implies that \(t_c\) is equal to \(t_i\) in Eq. \ref{eq:suv_def}.
+In metabolic PET imaging, the most commonly used \texttt{Units (0054,1001)} value is BQML.
+For this unit, when the \texttt{Decay Correction (0054,1102)} is set to ADMIN, all images are decay-corrected to the radiopharmaceutical injection time \(t_i\).
+This implies that \(t_s\) is equal to \(t_i\) in Eq. \ref{eq:suv_def}.

-If the Decay Correction (0054, 1102) is START, vendors provide private DICOM attributes indicating the specific decay correction time \(t_c\) to which the image is corrected.
-For instance, Siemens uses the private tag (0071, 1022), and GE uses (0009, 100d).
-If the corresponding tag is not present, or if the vendor is Philips - which does not have a dedicated private attribute - and the DICOM series includes multiple acquisition times, the decay correction time \(t_c\) is defined as the earliest acquisition time in the series.
+If the \texttt{Decay Correction (0054,1102)} value is set to START, the image frames are decay-corrected to the scan start time.
+In principle, this should align with \texttt{Series Time (0008,0031)}.
+However, because \texttt{Series Time} can be altered by subsequent processing, Siemens Healthineers and GE provide private DICOM tags (\texttt{(0071,1022)} for Siemens Healthineers and \texttt{(0009,100d)} for GE) to store a more reliable \texttt{Decay Correction Date Time}.

+If these private tags are missing, according to the GE DICOM Conformance Statement, the scan start time \(t_s\) can be reconstructed as following\cite{ge_healthcare_pet_dicom}:

+where $t_a$ is the \texttt{Acquisition Time (0008,0022)} and $\Delta t_{FRT}$ is the \texttt{Frame Reference Time(0054,1300)} value in seconds.
+This indicates, that the images are decay corrected to the start of a frame.
+Similarly for Siemens Healthineers, the scan start time can be calculated based on the information from their DICOM Conformance Statement.
+Specifically, the provided definition of the Decay Factor implies that images are decay corrected to the time at which the average activity in a frame is corrected (\(\Delta t_{AVE}\))\cite{siemens_dicom_molecular_imaging}:

+where $\Delta t_{AFD}$ is the \texttt{Actual Frame Duration (0018,1242)} value (in seconds), $\kappa$ is the \texttt{Decay Factor (0054,1321)}, and $\lambda$ = $\ln(2)/T_{1/2}$ is the decay constant, with $T_{1/2}$ specified in the \texttt{Radiopharmaceutical Information Sequence (0054,0016)}.
+Since Siemens Healthineers implementation also sets \texttt{Frame Reference Time(0054,1300)} from the scan start to $\Delta t_{AVE}$, the equation:

+can be used (confirmed by Siemens Healthineers).
+The same approach has been also suggested by Paul Kinahan et al. in the vendor-specific workflow\cite{qiba_suv}.

+Philips does not provide a dedicated private attribute for \texttt{Decay Correction Date Time}.
+Instead, for datasets where \texttt{Decay Correction (0054,1102)} equals \texttt{START}, Philips sets \texttt{Decay Factor (0054,1321)} to a placeholder value of 1.0~\cite{philips_dicom_nuclear_medicine}.
+Thus, the effective scan start time must be derived using the \texttt{Frame Reference Time (0054,1300)} along with the “average time” \(\Delta t_{AVE}\) for a decaying radionuclide (Eq. \ref{eq:decay_time}).